 The local authority can also make arrangements for the child’s education, including providing extra support.

-Finally, the local authority can also make arrangements for contact between the child and their parents or carers if it is deem to be in the child’s best interests.
+Finally, the local authority can also make arrangements for contact between the child and their parents or carers if it is deemed to be in the child’s best interests.

 5) What duties does an interim care order impose on the local authority?